 Our concrete aims are to develop together with schools and other partners:

-- a carbon footprint calculator for schools (with Häme University of Applied Sciences) (check out also the first version of a climate calculator for students made by students)
+- Carbon footprint calculator for schools, demo version published in 3/2022 (with Häme University of Applied Sciences).
+Check out also the first version of a climate calculator for students made by students in 2020.

 The climate of tomorrow is made today.